 However, there are also some downsides of 10 year mortgages with a fixed rate that you should take into account.
 These include:

-- 10 year fixed mortgage rates often come with ‘early repayment charges’ within the ten year period.
+10 year fixed mortgage rates often come with 'early repayment charges' within the period.
 This means that you will often face penalties if you to want to come out of your mortgage deal early

 Finding the cheapest 10 year fixed mortgage

-If you’re looking for the best 10 year fixed mortgage rates for you then it's imperative you research your options.
+If you're looking for the best mortgage rates for you then it's imperative you research your options.

 As you're going to be committing to a single lender for a long time it's vital you compare 10 year fixed rate mortgage deals from as many lenders as possible in order to find the deal that works out the cheapest.